mhantsch/maxtend/documentation/documentation.md

 __Browser navigation:__ `Maxtend`+`F` and `Maxtend`+`P` move backward and forward through browser history (they send Alt-CursorLeft and Alt-CursorRight keys). _(UHK-only:_ Compare this to the Mouse layer where these buttons cycle backward and forward through tabs, and the Fn layer where they send History-back and History-forward.)

-*Note:* As soon as a second key has been pressed while `Maxtend` is held down, or when `Maxtend` has been held down for more than ~300ms, the Maxtend layer will activate.
+[^maxtend-release]: *Note:* As soon as a second key has been pressed while `Maxtend` is held down, or when `Maxtend` has been held down for more than ~300ms, the Maxtend layer will activate.
 Releasing `Maxtend` will then no longer Backspace.
 Additionally, an indication will remind the user that Backspace will not be triggered.
 On AHK configurations, the screen will flash briefly.
 On UHK keyboards, the LED segment display will show *`MAX`* (and the _`mod`_ indicator will turn on), indicating that the Maxtend layer has become active.
 The user can then safely release `Maxtend` without triggering any action.

 ### Number layer